-Through their philanthropic foundations and business activities, Eli and Edythe Broad have become among the most influential citizens of Los Angeles.
-As supporters of LACMA (Los Angeles County Museum of Art), MOCA, university art museums, education and opera, the Broads have reshaped LA culture and reinvigorated the downtown area.
-The new Broad Art Museum, opened in 2016, presents works from their collection in a building designed by Diller Scofidio + Renfro (ICA Boston; Berkeley Art Museum).
+Through their philanthropic foundations and business activities, Eli and Edythe Broad have become two of the most influential citizens of Los Angeles.
+As supporters of LACMA (Los Angeles County Museum of Art), MOCA (the Museum of Contemporary Art), university art museums, education and opera, the Broads have reshaped LA culture and reinvigorated the downtown area.
+The Broad Art Museum, opened in 2016, presents works from their collection in a building designed by Diller Scofidio + Renfro (ICA Boston; Berkeley Art Museum).
 The collection features major works by American and international artists - including Warhol, Rauschenberg, Beuys, Ruscha, Koons, Kruger, Murakami - presented in provocative thematic installations.

 Founded in 1979 by artists, art collectors and philanthropists, the Museum of Contemporary Art (LA MOCA) is dedicated to post-WWII and contemporary art.
 Ninety percent of the collection has been gifted by private benefactors, with an emphasis on cutting-edge contemporary art.
 MOCA's 1986 building was the first in the US designed by Japanese architect Arata Isozaki.
 Often controversial in its exhibitions and management strategies, MOCA is energised by its occasionally contradictory embrace of the formalities of the museum and the 'go ahead' attitudes of its entrepreneurial patrons.
-Recent controversies - a director who had previously run a commercial gallery sacked curators and board members resigned-have revealed the frictions between conventional museum strategies and the contemporary 'experience economy'.